Leona-LYT/WGR/README.md

   4. Sensitivity analysis can be performed by changing the settings defined in the `argparse` configuration within the script.
   5.  **Note:** The compared cWGAN method can be reproduced using the WGR code with the settings: lambda_w = 1 and lambda_l = 0.
 - **Real data:** The experiments for the real data analysis can be conducted by the codes provided in this fold.

+### Workflow and Preparations
+1. Install the PyTorch framework by following the official installation guide at [https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/).
+2. Clone the repository and install the required Python modules.
+3. Run the experiments using the code provided in the `simulation/` and `real_data/` folders.

 ## 📚 References
 Jospin, L. V., Laga, H., Boussaid, F., Buntine, W., & Bennamoun, M. (2022).
 Hands-on Bayesian neural networks—A tutorial for deep learning users.
 IEEE Computational Intelligence Magazine, 17(2), 29-48.